mnblanco/R4DSSolution/_build/tidy.md

 ### Exercise <span class="exercise-number">12.2.1.1</span> {.unnumbered .exercise}

 <div class="question">
-Using prose, describe how the variables and observations are organized in each of the sample tables.
+Using `prose`, describe how the variables and observations are organized in each of the sample tables.
 </div>

 <div class="answer">

-In `table1` each row is a (country, year) with variables `cases` and `population`.
+Each row in `table1` is a (country, year) combination with variables `cases` and `population`.

 ```r
 table1